jpgoldberg/toy-crypto-math/README.md

 ## License

-`math-utils` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`toy-crypto-math` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.